 Make it tasty

-Even though salt and veggies/water are all you need to make a simple fermentation, you might want to add some flavor with dill, rosemary, garlic, ginger, turmeric, master seeds, cinnamon, pepper, etc. Follow a recipe or make your own, using your preferred spices and herbs.
+Even though salt and veggies/water are all you need to make a simple fermentation, you might want to add some flavor with dill, rosemary, garlic, ginger, turmeric, master seeds, cinnamon, hot pepper, etc. Follow a recipe or make your own, using your preferred spices and herbs.

-The fermentation
+The fermentation process

-A plastic bag with water also works great especially when the veggies you are fermenting are cut or shredded.
-Get creative, use what you have but keep the ferment covered.
+A plastic bag with water also works great, especially when the veggies you are fermenting are cut or shredded.
+Get creative — use what you have — but keep the ferment covered.

 What to ferment

-However, I find fermenting also helpful for not so great products.
-Winter cucumbers that are tasteless can become yummy half sour pickles, and a not so sweet watermelon turns into a delicacy when fermented.
+However, I find fermenting also helpful for not-so-great products.
+Winter cucumbers that are tasteless can become yummy half-sour pickles, and a not-so-sweet watermelon turns into a delicacy when fermented.

 Fermentation examples

-The simplest ferment to start with might be half-salt and sour pickles, here is how.
+The simplest ferment to start with might be half-salt and sour pickles.
+Here is how.

 Sauerkraut is a staple in our house.
 We have made it the simple (poor man’s) way for years.
 See here how to make sauerkraut the simple way.